spiff72/WLED-Updates-TTGO/usermods/TTGO-T-Display/README.md

 Functionality checked with:
 * TTGO T-Display
 * PlatformIO
-* Group of 4 individual Neopixels from Adafruit, and a full string of 68 LEDs.
+* Group of 4 individual Neopixels from Adafruit, and a several full strings of 12v WS2815 LEDs.

+## Setup Needed
+* As with all usermods, copy the usermod.cpp file from the TTGO-T-Display usermod folder to the wled00 folder (replacing the default usermod.cpp file).

 ## Platformio Requirements
 ### Platformio.ini changes